jkaczmarski/jkaczmarski.github.io/publications.md

 ---
-layout: page
+layout: minimal
-title: About me
+title: Publications
-subtitle: My Publications
+#subtitle: My Publications
 ---

 You can see a complete (and up-to-date) list of my publications on [my Google Scholar page.](https://scholar.google.com.au/citations?user=CJ6W4UsAAAAJ&hl=en)